Description

 Growth rate: Moderate to rapid.

-Mature Size: 5-15' high and 4-12' wide.
+Mature Size: 5-15' (1.5-4.5m) high and 4-12' (1.2-3.7m) wide.

-Flowers: Red, tubular, 3" long, in clusters.
+Flowers: Red, tubular, 3" (7.6cm) long, in clusters.

 Bloom: Late winter or spring, often before leaves emerge.

 Leaves: Green, fan-shaped leaflets appear in the summer rainy season.
-The plant is leafless most of the year unless watered.

-Stems: Gray to light brown, curved, woody, somewhat swollen, allowing water storage.
-The stems have short curved thorns.
-They may freeze to the ground in winter but will re-sprout from the roots.
-First year stems do not produce flowers.
+The stems may freeze to the ground in winter but will re-sprout from their roots.

 Roots: Large and swollen to provide water storage.
 Nitrogen-fixing*.

-Wildlife: Attracts hummingbirds.
+Wildlife: The flowers attract hummingbirds.

 Toxic / Danger: All parts of this plant are toxic, especially the colored beans.
-The stems and leafstalks have thorns.

-Origin: Arizona, New Mexico and Mexico.
+Origin: Arizona, New Mexico, and Mexico.

 Cultivation and Uses